jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 +++

+Generic Request for Database Schema:

 ```
 GET https://activityinfo.org/resources/database/{databaseId}
 ```

++++

-For this example, we will send the follwoing request:
+For this example, we will send the following request:

 ```
 GET https://activityinfo.org/resources/database/d1234567890